caraya/personal-blog/content/blog/code-defensive-css.md

 }
 ```

 Browser support is almost there.
-The only big browser that doesn't support Houdini CSS Variables.
+The only big browser that doesn't support Houdini CSS Variablesn is Firefox.
 The post will consider this when addressing fallbacks.

 ## Defensive Coding with Houdini Variables